 If you cease your employment or if your employment ends, you will need to either find another employer to sponsor you, be granted a different visa or depart Australia.
 You must do this within 60 days (or 90 days if your visa was granted before 19 November 2016) or before your 457 or TSS visa expires, whichever is the earliest.

 Please advise your HR Client Team of any change in your visa status or type, and circumstances including:

 - obtaining Australian permanent residency or citizenship

 - resignation from Macquarie University.

-Employer Nomination Scheme
+Criteria for the Employer Nomination Scheme (subclass 186 ENS)

-Karen Geldard, our in-house immigration consultant, is on hand to provide advice and support on immigration matters including visa options, eligibility, application processes, costs and requirements.
+Karen Geldard, our in-house immigration and relocation consultant, is on hand to provide advice and support on immigration matters including visa options, eligibility, application processes, costs and requirements.
 Contact Karen by phone on +61 (2) 9850 9744 or at firstname.lastname@example.org